beave/meer/doc/source/configuration.rst

 flow
 ~~~~

-This option controls Meers ability to record decoded alert flow to the ``flow``
+This option controls Meer's ability to record decoded alert flow to the ``flow``
 SQL table.
 If "flow" is detected within the EVE/JSON  and the ``flow``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``flow`` SQL table.